 You should also consider your user experience.
 If you make use of ad refreshing a lot, it can reduce the ad viewability on your website.
 This will cause visitors to engage less with your site and eventually stop visiting – leading to low impressions and hence, decreased revenue.

 One of the most effective ways you can boost your ad revenue is to run video ads.
 More advertisers are spending on video advertising.
-In 2019, US advertisers spent $16.41 billion on mobile video advertising and $19.59 billion on other digital video advertising.
+Last year, US advertisers spent $16.41 billion on mobile video advertising and $19.59 billion on other digital video advertising.
 By adding video ad units to your ad requests, you can increase the number of ad bids you receive.
 More ad bids allow you to increase your ad fill rate and boost revenue.

 Customers are also more receptive to video ads.
 Videos are reported to see higher engagement and also boost brand awareness.
 However, note that not all demand partners will bid for video ad requests.
 So, check with your supply-side platforms (SSPs) to analyze your market before putting in your ad requests.

 Dealing with a slump in ad revenue in Q1 can be frustrating.
 Especially after you have experienced high revenues at the end of Q4.
-But the steps mentioned in this article will help you boost your traffic, receive higher ad bids from advertisers, increase your fill rates, and boost your ad revenue.
+However the steps mentioned in this article will help you boost your traffic, receive higher ad bids from advertisers, increase your fill rates, and boost your ad revenue.
 Those steps include: